 |Leads as Individuals||x|

 Depending on the CRM that you are currently using and the one that you may be moving to, the features that are available for Pardot will change.
 Specific features that are process critical will want to be considered before switching CRMs.
-Please contact our advocate team for a complete list of features that your company may be gaining/losing.

 Upon the creation of the original CRM connector, Pardot automatically queues all prospects to sync with your CRM.
 Because you are switching CRMs, Pardot will NOT automatically queue all of your prospects to sync when your new CRM is connected.